LF-digitala-kanaler/LFDS/content/components/web/forms/select.md

       ```

-      It is also avalable as an export of the main lfui bundle.
+      It is also available as an export of the main js bundle.

       ```js